 How to Diffuse the Situation?

 A little background: The doctor diagnosed Dad with both Parkinson’s Disease and Macular Degeneration a few years earlier.
 As far as I knew, though, he had never before experienced hallucinations.
 I never knew anyone with Parkinson’s before and was unaware hallucinations were a symptom of the disease.
 I felt utterly unprepared to be their caregiver moving forward.

 My response that day to Dad’s hallucinations?
 I did what many caregivers do and responded to the bizarre behavior that I didn’t expect with rational answers.
 The problem is that a mind struggling with dementia no longer processes logic, and the ability to reason is gone.

 Then, after setting the bat aside to take home with me, I searched the house for more things that could be used as weapons.

-The few posts I did find with information on how to respond in the type of situation I described above basically said “don’t argue.”
+The few posts I did find with information on how to respond to the type of situation I described above basically said “Don’t argue.”
 Unfortunately, I read that after I told Dad there was nothing on the chair.
 This information helped me understand his stubborn reaction though.
-How could I expect him to believe my words when he could actually see the alien sitting in the recliner?
+How could I expect him to believe my words when he could see the alien sitting in the recliner?

 I took an unusual approach; I began journaling.
 I recorded absolutely everything.

 I wrote when Dad took medications and noted any changes in mood or behavior thirty minutes to an hour afterward.
-Medications can cause a wide variety of side effects, so it’s important for caregivers to track any changes after introducing a new medication.
+Medications can cause a wide variety of side effects, so caregivers need to track any changes after introducing a new medication.